High school (grades 9-12) · Galena, AK

 What is the racial and ethnic makeup of Galena Interior Learning Academy (Gila)?

-The largest demographic group at Galena Interior Learning Academy (Gila) is American Indian / Alaska Native at 91.4%.
-The school serves a diverse student body in Galena, AK.
+The largest demographic group at Galena Interior Learning Academy (Gila) is American Indian / Alaska Native at 91.4% of enrollment, in Galena, AK.

 What is the Resource Investment Index for Galena Interior Learning Academy (Gila)?

-Galena Interior Learning Academy (Gila) has a Resource Investment Index of 46/100 (D) based on 5 factors: student-teacher ratio, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Galena Interior Learning Academy (Gila) has a Resource Investment Index of 46/100 (typical reported resources relative to schools nationally) based on 5 factors: student-teacher ratio, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page